arrow back

 Laure Dewatre, Purchasing and CSR Manager at Grain de Malice, explains: "In fashion, most of the carbon footprint is in upstream Scope 3.
 To build a pragmatic and achievable trajectory, everything depends on the quality of the data and the accuracy of the baseline carbon footprint."

-The transition from a very generic assessment to one enriched by LCAs has taken the brand from one identified initiative in Scope 3 to 17 concrete initiatives that are much better quantified and more actionable.
+The transition from a very generic assessment to one enriched by LCAs has increased the number of initiatives identified in Scope 3 from 5 to 17 concrete initiatives, which are much better quantified and more actionable.

 4. Turn obligations into competitive advantages